Even a decade ago, the business world was product and company-centric.

 1. Define your story

-Identify what your brand truly and proudly stands for.
-What it wants to achieve, why it exists, what value it offers, what its personality is like, how it wants to change the world.
+Determine what it wants to achieve, why it exists, what value it offers, what its personality is like, and how it wants to change the world.

-It is very important here to be true and authentic at this stage.
+It is very important to be true and authentic at this stage.

 2. Design your brand